Picture of Alex Cordova

 Filtering what content to import using keywords in WP RSS Aggregator

-If you want to import content from a source that publishes a lot of content, it makes sense to use filters.
+If you want to import content from sources that publish a lot of news, it makes even more sense to use filters.
 The right keywords will enable you to curate your feed, so consider what options you want to focus on or ignore.

 You also get the option to filter what items to import according to tags.
 This can be a more precise approach if the feed you’re importing items from has a taxonomy system (categories and tags) and actively uses it: